 For children, teens, and adults

-FMPC is an intensive program for people who stutter.
+Fluency Management Program of the Carolinas (FMPC) is an intensive three-week summer program for children, teens, and adults who stutter.
 The purpose of the fluency program is to help participants better manage their stuttering through fluency stabilizing and fluency enhancing techniques as well as dealing with the psychological aspects of stuttering.

 The Vanderbilt Bill Wilkerson Center Summer Camp for Children Who Stutter